Thursday, February 24, 2022

 08 The 2.19 (Long John Baldry)

-09 Turn on Your Love Light (Long John Baldry)
+09 Turn On Your Love Light [Edit] (Long John Baldry)

-10 Cuckoo (Long John Baldry)
+10 Men Speak Your Piece (Long John Baldry)

-12 Let the Heartaches Begin (Long John Baldry)
+12 Cuckoo (Long John Baldry)

-13 Bad Luck Soul (Long John Baldry)
+13 Turn On Your Love Light (Long John Baldry)

 14 Morning Dew [Edit] (Long John Baldry)

-15 Call It Stormy Monday (Long John Baldry)
+18 Call It Stormy Monday (Long John Baldry)

 The cover photo of Baldry dates to 1967, but I don't know any other details.